-- 2.84.2 For the degree of Master of Architecture, the student must have completed satisfactorily a program of study of at least 164 units, of which 96 units shall be A subjects, and a thesis, both acceptable to the Department of Architecture.
-The candidate must also have been in residence for a minimum of four regular academic terms. - 2.84.3 For the degree of Master in City Planning, the student must have completed satisfactorily a minimum of 120 units, of which no less than 42 units shall be A subjects.
-The student must also have completed a thesis acceptable to the Department of Urban Studies and Planning and have been in residence for a minimum of two regular academic terms.
+- 2.84.2 For the degree of Master of Engineering with specification of the field in which the student has specialized, the student must have completed satisfactorily at least 66 units of subjects (including at least 42 H-level units) and a thesis which collectively constitute a structured program of at least 90 units acceptable to the department of the School of Engineering in which the student is enrolled.
+The candidate must also have been in residence for a minimum of one regular term. - 2.84.3 For the degree of Master of Architecture, the student must have completed satisfactorily a program of study of at least 164 units, of which 96 units shall be H-level subjects, and a thesis, both acceptable to the Department of Architecture.
+The candidate must also have been in residence for a minimum of four regular academic terms. - 2.84.4 For the degree of Master in City Planning, the student must have completed satisfactorily a minimum of 120 units, of which no less than 42 units shall be H-level subjects.
+The student must also have completed a thesis acceptable to the Department of Urban Studies and Planning and have been in residence for a minimum of two regular academic terms. - 2.84.5 For the degree of Master of Business Administration, the student must have completed satisfactorily a program of study of at least 204 units, of which 144 shall be H-level subjects, acceptable to the Sloan School of Management.
+The candidate must also have been in residence for a minimum of three regular academic terms. - 2.85 To be recommended for one of the Engineer degrees listed in Regulation 2.81, a student must have completed with high scholastic standing a program of at least 162 units of advanced study and a thesis, both acceptable to the department of the School of Engineering in which the student is enrolled.
+The candidate must also have been in residence for a minimum of two regular academic terms.

-- 2.85 To be recommended for one of the Engineer degrees listed in Regulation 2.81, a student must have completed with high scholastic standing a program of at least 162 units of advanced study and a thesis, both acceptable to the department of the School of Engineering in which the student is enrolled.
-The candidate must also have been in residence for a minimum of two regular academic terms. - 2.86 The degree of Doctor of Philosophy and Doctor of Science are recommended, interchangeably, by departments in the Schools of Engineering and Science (except Biology) and in the fields of Medical Engineering and Medical Physics.
-The degree of Doctor of Philosophy is recommended by the Department of Biology in the School of Science, by the departments in the School of Architecture and Planning, by departments in the School of Humanities and Social Science (except Humanities), by the Sloan School of Management, and by the Whitaker College of Health Sciences, Technology, and Management.
+2.86 The degree of Doctor of Philosophy and Doctor of Science are recommended, interchangeably, by departments in the Schools of Engineering and Science (except Biology) and in the fields of Medical Engineering and Medical Physics.
+The degree of Doctor of Philosophy is recommended by the Department of Biology in the School of Science, by the departments in the School of Architecture and Planning, by departments in the School of Humanities and Social Science (except Humanities), by the Sloan School of Management, and by the Whitaker College of Health Sciences and Technology.
 To be recommended for the doctorate, the student must have completed satisfactorily an approved program of advanced study in the field concerned and submitted a dissertation of high quality based upon original research relevant to the field.